how to: Biltong box

 You can use whatever meat you want but cheap meat is perfectly fine.
 Just look for a thick chunk of meat with little to no fat running through it but a nice strip of fan on one side.

-- Pour a very thin layer of apple cider vinegar into your deep dish and make sure all your strips are coated.
+- Pour a very thin layer of apple cider vinegar (or any vinegar) into your deep dish and make sure all your strips are coated.
 You want them to be glistening but not dripping.
 Make sure there is no extra vinegar at the bottom of the dish.
 Pour it out if need be.

 - Sprinkle your meat with the Safari Biltong Spice and rub it in.